 Creating events is easy to do.
 Simply go to the calendar you wish to create the event in, expand the calendar, and click on the day, or the new event button.
 Teachers can also use the “event” button right in the class feed to create new events.

 Events can be set for a specific time, or they can be all day.
 Edsby even knows how to do fancy repeat schedules for events so you can easily schedule events that occur on a regular basis.

 Making it Personal

-When you pop out the calendar on your home page it is actually your personal calendar with events from classes and groups merged into it.
+The calendar on your home page is actually your personal calendar with events from your (or your children’s, if you’re a parent) classes and groups merged into it.
 If you create an event on this calendar, it is a personal event, and only you can see it.